Church Monuments Society

 The stone portrait bust, which is covered with gesso, measures 15½in high.
 14½in wide and 6in in depth, which would conform to that of a person whose height was 5ft 8in tall.
 The gesso is tinted to emulate marble and the facial features have been highlighted so that the eyes are blue and the lips, which betray a slight smile, a dull red.
 The hair is drawn back from the brow by means of a plaited hair-piece over a front hair line.
 She is wearing a shift, the neckline being accentuated by a black drawstring, knotted in a single bow at the neck.

 In 1599 Sir John Kedermister had commissioned a funerary monument to the Kedermister family, depicting two pairs of kneeling figures facing one another and with their children below.
-Unfortunately this piece of London is unattributed.
+Unfortunately this piece of London workmanship is unattributed.
 Whether or not the same sculptor was approached for the portrait bust of Anne Kedermister has yet to be confirmed.

 Anne Kedermister’s portrait bust is on the wall directly opposite the vault’s ventilation grille.
 Thus, morning by morning, the sun’s first rays shine onto the features of Sir John’s ‘virtuous and beautiful’ daughter.
 A touching thought.